 If you have a Lightroom Creative Cloud subscription, syncing presets to your mobile device is the easiest and fastest way to go.
 But, what if you only have the free Lightroom Mobile app?
-Installing Lightroom Presets to a mobile phone, without using a desktop, is a slightly lengthy process, but simple to do once you know how.
+It is possible to install Lightroom presets to a mobile phone, without using a desktop, but it is a lengthy process.
+However, it is simple enough to do, once you know how.

 This guide will walk you through, step-by-step, everything you need to add those gorgeous presets to your Lightroom mobile app, without the need for a desktop or Creative Cloud account.

 First off, to install Lightroom presets to a mobile phone, you must have the right type of files.
 Many Lightroom presets only come with .XMP files.
 These .XMP files are for the desktop version of Lightroom only.
 This is also true of .lrtemplate, which are from an older version of Lightroom.

 However, some clever person figured out that Lightroom presets can be installed on the mobile app via .DNG images.
 If you are going to add presets to the Lightroom mobile app, without a desktop, you’ll need DNG files.

 Step 1 - Download and Extract DNG Files